se-edu/addressbook-level2/README.md

 See if you can find where the code contradicts best practices mentioned [in this document](http://www.comp.nus.edu.sg/~cs2103/AY1415S1/files/%255bHandout%2520for%2520L2P1%255d%2520%2520Good%2520Code,%2520Bad%2520Code%2520-%2520Toward%2520Production%2520Quality%2520Code.pdf)

+Fix any violations found.
+If you know how to use Git, commit after each change.

 ### Refactor code `[LO-Refactor]`

 #### Ex 1: Refactor the code to make it better
 * Refactor the code, applying one refactoring at a time.
-* If you are using Git, commit code after each refactoring.<br>
+* If you know how to use Git, commit code after each refactoring.<br>
   In the commit message, mention which refactoring you applied.<br>
   Example commit messages: `Extracted variable isValidPerson`, `Inlined method isValidPerson()`
 * As far as possible, use automated refactoring features in Eclipse.